Copyright (c) 1998-2017,

 By some accounts, Powell, who was eleven years Betsy's senior, was a student of the

-a woman in nearby Nashville, Esther Scott, during the time he spent at Red River
+a woman in nearby Nashville, Esther Scott, during the time he lived

-engagement and wished her a long and prosperous marriage with Joshua Gardner.
+engagement to Joshua, and wished her a long and prosperous marriage.

 Betsy and Joshua could not go to the